 Who has the Right to Rent?
 Testing for Discrimination in the English Rental Market (joint with Tania Oliveira and Nikitha Rohith)

-The Intergenerational Cost of Dengue: The Effect of Exposure to Dengue on Birth and Long-term Outcomes in Brazil.
+The Intergenerational Cost of Dengue: The Effect of Exposure to Dengue on Birth and Long-term Outcomes in Brazil (joint with Livia Menezes).

 The Long-term Consequences of Caesarean Section: Evidence from Brazil (joint with Jesse Matheson and Lívia Menezes)

-Job Loss and Birth Outcomes: Evidence from Plant Closures (joint with Lívia Menezes and Yaya Saidou)
+Job Loss and Birth Outcomes: Evidence from Plant Closures (joint with Lívia Menezes)

 Development Economics, 107: 277-290.